 Grocery store clerks: thank you!
+Grocery store delivery folks: thank you, too.
 I appreciate what you do for me and now I have a whole new respect for your job.

 In a world where technology is doing most of the work for us – and I think this goes back to the introduction of the calculator – we’ve either wanted something done easier or faster.
-Because of this, people lose jobs because machinery is taking over.
+Because of this, people lose jobs when machinery and/or technology takes over.

-Now, with self-serve checkouts in the grocery store, we not only bag our own stuff, we also now ring it through the computer.
+With self-serve checkouts, we not only bag our own stuff, we also now ring it through the computer.
 And perhaps this will get easier as technology improves, but for now, it’s a lot less convenient than having someone do it for us.
 That’s right, a someone, not a something.

 By the time the attendant comes to see what’s wrong, fix the problem, and reset the terminal, most experienced grocery employees could have handled a few customers by that point.